Trinity College

 Getting Around Dublin

-The Luas tram Line (green line to Broombridge, stops at St. Stephen’s Green), the DART suburban rail, and dense bus routes all serve the city centre.
-Dublin Bikes (station adjacent to the college on Westmoreland Street) costs €5 for a 3-day ticket with unlimited 30-minute trips.
-Walking is realistic for most of the main attractions from the Trinity area.
+The Luas tram green line (to Broombridge, with stops at St. Stephen’s Green) and the DART suburban rail both serve the city centre.
+Dublin Bikes (station on Westmoreland Street adjacent to the college) costs €5 for a 3-day ticket with unlimited 30-minute trips.
+Most of central Dublin’s main attractions are walkable from Trinity.
+The National Museum of Ireland (free, two locations – Archaeology on Kildare Street and Decorative Arts at Collins Barracks) both deserve time that most visits to the city don’t give them.